degu0055/25W_LabAssignment/README.md

 kubectl get secrets
 ```

-- If you prefer not to store secrets in a YAML file, you can use this method in the CLI.
+- If you prefer not to store secrets in a YAML file, you can use this method in the CLI

 ```sh